yhpf/Capstone-General_Assembly/README.md

 This notebook include:
 - Loading the data
 - Get to know the data
+- The data set were actually saved as 2 csv-files.
+I had to combined the 2 into one data frame to make the work easier.
+- Drop rows were Song or Lyrics were missing.
+Extremely few.
+- Clean the data from '\r\n', '\n\n', '\r', '\n'.
+- Make all the Lyrics into lower casing.
 - Save data to new csv-file<BR />

 ### Get to know the data